rwblokzijl/Msc-thesis-EuroToken/thesis.md

 overhead from the validations, allowing the gateway to validate more transactions as the frequency of validation decreases.

-When implementating EuroToken in the real world, some attention should be dedicated to this.
+When implementing EuroToken in the real world, some attention should be dedicated to this.
 Users are incentivized to checkpoint as frequently as possible, while this might not be optimal for the network.